guidanoli/peg-coq/README.md

 and the first sets of `p1` and `p2` are disjoint, then LPeg converts the choice pattern into `&[cs1] p1 / ![cs1] p2`,
 where `cs1` is the first set of `p1`.
+In reality, this is only a depiction of the optimization using standard PEG notation, while LPeg actually performs this optimization at the virtual machine instruction level.
+For this optimization,
+LPeg inserts a test instruction, which checks whether the next character is in a given character set or not, and jumps to another instruction otherswise.
-In terms of instructions of the LPeg virtual machine, this is equivalent to a test instruction, which makes matching against this pattern more performant.
+This optimization makes matching against this kind of pattern more performant.
-We prove that this optimization is correct in Coq.
+Here, we prove that this optimization is indeed correct.

 ## Files